 Hippos are Generous

-Despite this occasionally destructive behavior, there is no bigger heart beating in the animal kingdom.
+Despite their occasionally destructive behavior, there is no bigger heart that beats in the animal kingdom.
 Hippos are loving, warm, creatures who are concerned with the emotional well-being of everyone they know.

 Food acts as a salve for hippos' loneliness and alienation, and with their intimate knowledge of it they are excellent chefs and food critics.
-Extraordinarily fond of children they often volunteer for baby-sitting duties, finding solace in the unjudgmental nature of youth.
-Hippos are the first to bake cookies for the local school.
+Extraordinarily fond of children, hippos often volunteer for baby-sitting duties and finding solace in the unjudgmental nature of youth.

 Hippos in the Workplace

-For some reason the IRS hires hippo personalities in large numbers - probably because of their aggressive and intimidating demeanor when agitated.
-Like the elephant personality, a hippo has a wonderfully rich voice.
-The deep resonance produced by their bulk, together with their desire to hide from society, makes them perfect for the role of a phone receptionist, operator, or even a phone sex actor.
+For some reason the IRS collection division hires hippo personalities in large numbers - probably because of their aggressive and intimidating demeanor when agitated.
+Like the elephant personality, the hippo has a wonderfully rich voice, and the deep resonance produced by their bulk -- together with their tendency to hide from society -- makes them perfect for the role of a phone receptionist, operator, or even a phone sex actor.

 Hippos in the Wild

-Hippo society is a matriarchy , and young males are forced to keep their distance from the main group of females, winning reentry only by fighting other males.
-A baby hippo must show strict obedience or risk the wrath of its mother, who will lash the offending youngster with her head and slash with her tusks.
+Hippo society is matriarchal and young males are forced to keep their distance from the main group of females, winning reentry only by fighting other males.
+A baby hippo must show strict obedience or risk the wrath of its mother, who lashes the offending youngster with her head and slashing tusks.